Mr-Perfectuz/react-admin/README.md

 ## 📜 License

-This project is open-source and free to use under the [MIT License].
+This project is open-source and free to use under the MIT License.

 ---